megnergit/Wildfire_Consideration_W1/README.md

 --------------------------------------------------------------

-## 6. Identify Availalbe Files and What We Need
+## 6. Identify Available Files and What We Need

 ### Goal of data engineering

-Originaly, I wanted finish until 5 in the To-Do list at the end of the report (=calculating the temperature pixel by pixel), but it took me too long to get the latest status of the field.
+Originally, I wanted to finish until 5 in the To-Do list at the end of this report (=calculating the temperature pixel by pixel), but it took me too long to get the latest status of the field.
 Here I will concentrate on extracting the data.
 We will first identify which files we need.

-###  What datasets are avilable, and which one we need
+###  What datasets are available, and which one we need

 MODIS data consists of numerous [product lines](https://modis.gsfc.nasa.gov/data/dataprod/).
-Just pick up a few that are related to the wildfire and the surface temperature of the land,
+Just picking up a few products that are related to the wildfire and the surface temperature of the land,

 (MOD11) MODIS Land Surface Temperature and Emissivity (LST&E)
   + Bands 31 and 32.